kcoovi/ulauncher-link-opener/README.md

-# uLauncher Link Opener Extension for Linux Systems
+# uLauncher Link Opener Extension

 Quickly open websites in your system's **default browser** using a simple keyword shortcut.